What is camp like?

 Activities & Accommodations

-Canoeing, kayaking, swimming, & stand-up paddle boarding in our crystal clear lake, plus arts & crafts, drama/acting, music, archery, rock climbing, "gaga" (a popular type of dodgeball), low ropes adventure course, and a host of sports such as soccer, kickball, basketball, volleyball, and more.
+Canoeing, kayaking, swimming, stand-up paddle boarding in our crystal clear lake, and tubing behind our brand new speed boat!
+Campers also enjoy arts & crafts, drama/acting, music, archery, rock climbing, "gaga" (a popular type of dodgeball), low ropes adventure course, and a host of sports such as soccer, kickball, basketball, volleyball, and more.
 Camp also includes campfires, a talent show, and other special activities.

 Campers stay in cabins with approximately 7 other campers and 2 counselors.
+Campers are bunked by age group, and with those who identify similarly to them in gender or with a mix of different gender identities, depending on their choice and our availability.
+All cabins may have kids of different genders in them.
 Cabins are rustic inside with bunk beds and space to "hang out" in the middle.
-Restrooms and showers are nearby, and are being completely rebuilt for summer 2018.
+Restrooms and showers are nearby, and were completely rebuilt in 2018.
 All restrooms and showers provide ample privacy for our campers.

 Click here to see our facilities.